If you saw the photo above without the headline, you’d naturally think it was taken in Thailand, right?

 If someone told you this next one was from the same place, you might be willing to bet some money on it.

 Not so fast.
 That’s not the Mekong River or Chao Phraya River past the trees.
 It’s the Hillsborough River in Florida.
-If you hopped on a boat and floated downstream, you’d soon end up in Tampa Bay.
+If you hopped on a boat and floated downstream, you’d soon end up where the Lightning plays hockey.
+It’s a little Thailand in Tampa.

 Last year I wrote a post called Stuck at home?
 Go exploring there.
 It was about how even when you’re not traveling because of work or budget reasons, you can still get a dose of the exotic via ethnic neighborhoods or restaurants in your home town.